- Minimum deposit

 As far as autonomy is concerned, Farther doesn’t offer the freedom and flexibility of self-directed brokerage accounts.
-If you’re interested in buying and selling your own securities, check out a platform like Public, SoFi or TD Ameritrade.
+If you’re interested in buying and selling your own securities, check out a platform like Public or SoFi.

 No matter what path you pursue for your investments, review your options by features, fees, account minimums and customer support to find the best place for your funds.

 Stock trade fee

 Vanguard Personal Advisor